dossma/youtube-targeted-downloader/README.md

 ### Audio extractions
 The options of the video context is equal; though video format settings are replaced with audio settings:
 - An order of file formats are set: `opus` format is preferred over `mp3` is preferred over `aac` is preferred over `m4a`
-- The audio quality is set as 5 of 10, while __0__ is best and __10__ is worst quality.
-This provides decent quality but not extreme (which can be adequate for vocal content such as a podcast or an audio book.
-Set this value lower in case you require high quality for audiophile music or activate the line below in the configuration file which yields for the high resolution FLAC file format.
-When choosing quality, think about that higher quality demands also more disk space.
+- The audio quality is set as 5 of 10, while 0 is best and 10 is worst quality.
+This provides decent quality but not extreme (which can be adequate for vocal content such as a podcast or an audio book).
+Set this value lower in case you require high quality for i.e. an audiophile music experience or activate the line below in the configuration file which yields for the high resolution FLAC file format.
+When choosing quality, think about that higher quality demands usually more disk space and that the downloads take longer.

 ## Development setup